dailyminiii/IMPACT/README.md

 First-party source code and distributed model weights are released under the MIT License.
 Third-party dependencies retain their original licenses and are not sublicensed by this repository; their installation is described in [`unity_project/INSTALL_THIRD_PARTY_DEPENDENCIES.md`](unity_project/INSTALL_THIRD_PARTY_DEPENDENCIES.md).

 See [`CITATION.cff`](CITATION.cff) for citation metadata.
-The Zenodo DOI for the archived public `v1.0.0` release will be added here after archival.
+The archived public v1.0.0 release is available on Zenodo: https://doi.org/10.5281/zenodo.22799059